10 Steps to Prepare for Full-Time RV Living for Beginners

 With the right attitude, organization, and a lot of motivation – you can downsize from your home to an RV.
 Here are a few things to help you get started when the process might seem overwhelming.

-1. MAKE A LIST OF YOUR BELONGINGS.
+- MAKE A LIST OF YOUR BELONGINGS.
 One of the reasons I felt overwhelmed when I started downsizing was I didn’t know what I had.
-Once I made a list, I could organize what to keep, what to get rid of, where to sell things, etc.
+As a first step, start making a list of everything you have.
+Then you can start to organize what to keep, what to get rid of, where to sell things, and decide if you need a storage unit.

 READ NEXT: For more tips on downsizing for full-time RVing, check out How to Declutter and Downsize Your Stuff.